wunderwuzzi23/blog/content/posts/passthecookie.md

 Pass the Cookie is a powerful post-exploitation technique to pivot from on-premise machines to cloud assets.
 It can be leveraged to bypass 2FA techniques as the cookie is in the end still a single factor.

 Hopefully this was helpful, so you can build better detections, improvements and tests into your infrastructure to catch malicious activity.

-If you have any questions or ideas feel free to send me an email at wunderwuzzi23@outlook.com.
+If you have any questions or ideas feel free to send me an email at security@wunderwuzzi.net.

+&NewLine;

 ## Appendix - Pass the Cookie Examples